hning86/adk-whoami/README.md

 4. OAUTH_CLIENT_SECRET: Client Secret from step 3.
 5. OAUTH_AUTH_URI: The output from step 4.

 After you fill in the correct values, run the script.
+This script will create the Authorization Resource object in your GCP project.
+And your registered agent will reference it in the next step.

 ```sh
 sh create_auth.sh